 So, there I was huffing and puffing one day like any other day struggling to push my bicycle forward after I had filled the cans.

-I heard someone clapping hands behind me.
-I turned my head and saw a little fellow, seven or eight years old, claping his hands in glee.
+I heard the sound of clapping behind me.
+I turned my head and saw a little fellow, seven or eight years old, claping in glee.

 I gnashed my teeth, but did not say a word - the fellow was obviously enjoying my discomfiture.

 I stopped to rest, and the fellow also stopped.
 In fact, I had been progressing very slowly and the boy could have easily overtaken me and gone his way.
 But, no. When I stopped, he stopped.
 When I started moving, he followed.
 Now, wasn't that annoying!
 I had a good mind to slap him.